 This is the perfect exercise to strengthen leg muscles.

-Used to exercise the deltoids, as well as to improve coordination and balance.
+This is used to exercise the deltoids as well as to improve coordination and balance.
 You’ll need two dumbbells in addition to the exercise ball.

 - Lie face down resting your chest and belly on the exercise ball.

 - Bend your legs and rest your knees on the bottom of the ball, with your toes on the floor.

 - Take the dumbbells (one in each hand).

 - Start with both elbows together in front of your torso.
 Open your arms to align your shoulders with your elbows.